janosh/svelte-multiselect/src/routes/(demos)/(copy-button)/copy-button/+page.md

 ## CopyButton

+Copy-to-clipboard button that cycles through `ready`, `success` and `error` states and resets itself after `reset_sec`.
+Bind `state` to observe it, or pass `labels` to swap the icon and tooltip per state.
+This docs site mounts one in `global` mode, which attaches a button to every code block.

-One compact internal demo for `CopyButton`, kept outside the main demo navigation.
-It uses a single interactive example to cover ready/success/error states, disabled behavior, empty-content guard, and reset timing.
+The example below covers all three states plus disabled behavior, the empty-content guard, and reset timing.

 ```svelte example
 <script lang="ts">